dphdmn/ImageElo/README.md

 7. **Merging different elo folders**:
    - Merging is not natively supported for now, so it's best to locate all images in one folder before using the script.
-   - If you wish to include additional images from another session or a different folder, and keep their elo values, manually modify the values in "gameElo.txt" to merge them.
+   - If you wish to include additional images from another session or a different folder while keeping their elo values, manually modify the values in "gameElo.txt" to merge them.
    - Otherwise, new files will be considered fresh with an initial Elo of 1000.

 Before applying ImageElo to your actual image collection, we strongly advise testing it on a small set of dummy files to ensure everything works as expected.